 In 1973, New York Governor Nelson Rockefeller signed legislation that increased the penalty for selling two ounces or more or possessing four ounces or more of cannabis and other substances to a minimum of 15 years to life in prison and a maximum of 25 years to life in prison.
 In 1977, New York partially decriminalized marijuana possession of 25 grams or less to an infection with a $100 fine.
 In 2014, New York City mayor Bill De Blasio directed NYPD to stop arrests for small possession, even in cases where the 1977 law would allow arrest, and issue tickets instead.

 In July 2014, Governor Andrew Cuomo signed legislation permitting the use of medical marijuana.
 In 2018, Governor Cuomo urged the New York State Legislature to fund a study on the effects of recreational marijuana use.
 Upon completing this study, the Department of Health recommended the legalization of marijuana in New York, followed by an amended Marijuana Regulation and Taxation Act bill.
-As of 2019, marijuana is decriminalized in New York, but it is not legal.
+Finally, in 2021, recreational marijuana was legalized within the state.